 To get the P4HS20 driver, click the green download button above.
 After you complete your download, move on to Step 2.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for P4HS20.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Phoenix Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

 To find the newest driver, you may need to visit the Phoenix website.
 Most major device manufacturers update their drivers regularly.

 Once you have downloaded your new driver, you'll need to install it.
 In Windows, use a built-in utility called Device Manager, which allows you to see all of the devices recognized by your system, and the drivers associated with them.

 In Windows 11, Windows 10 & Windows 8.1, right-click the Start menu and select Device Manager

 In Windows 8, swipe up from the bottom, or right-click anywhere on the desktop and choose "All Apps" -> swipe or scroll right and choose "Control Panel" (under Windows System section) -> Hardware and Sound -> Device Manager